Land for Sale in Costa Rica Under 50K: Where to Find Real Options That Fit Your Budget

 Where Coastal Realty Fits In: Guiding You Through Budget Land Options

-Coastal Realty is a boutique agency based in Playas del Coco, active since 2006, with deep experience in the Gold Coast of costa rica.
+Coastal Realty is a boutique agency based in Playas del Coco, active since 2006, with deep experience in the Gold Coast of Costa Rica.
 Our primary area is Guanacaste, including Coco, Sardinal, Hermosa, Panama, and nearby inland communities.
 For land for sale under $50,000, we can help you understand what appears directly in our market and where your budget may stretch farther through trusted referral partners.

 Directly, we watch for lots a short drive from the beach, often minutes from the main coastal corridors but outside the highest-priced luxury zones.
 Indirectly, when your goals point beyond Guanacaste, we connect you with vetted local partners in Pérez Zeledón, San Ramón, the Southern Zone, and other regions where land for sale in Costa Rica under 50K can still make sense.